bayfrontmedia/bones-app/docs/app/console.md

 php bones deploy:app TARGET --backup
 ```

-### DeployPurge
+## DeployPurge

-The `php bones deploy:purge` command is designed to purge unwanted deployment backups.
+This command is designed to purge unwanted deployment backups.

 > **NOTE:** This command requires an additional `backup_path` key to exist in the [app configuration file](configuration.md).